-Charges: We base our hourly fee of £275 with a minimum fee of £100.
+Charges: We base our hourly fee of £275 with a minimum fee of £150.
 We charge for all time spent in relation to the matter, including preliminary advice, meeting you, dealing with the document, drafting notarial certificates, preparing our records, and any emails, letters, phone calls, etc. We can often agree with you a fixed fee.

-Occasionally unforeseen or unusual issues arise during the course of the matter which may result in a revision of my fee estimate.
-Examples of this could include where additional documents are required to be notarised, additional translations or legalisations are needed to meet the requirements of the receiving jurisdiction, third party fees are adjusted to reflect external factors such as fuel price changes and so on.
+Occasionally, unforeseen or unusual issues arise during the course of the matter, which may result in a revision of my fee estimate.
+Examples of this could include where additional documents are required to be notarised, additional translations or legalisations are needed to meet the requirements of the receiving jurisdiction, third party fees are adjusted to reflect external factors such as fuel price and exchange rate changes and so on.
 I will notify you of any changes in the fee estimate as soon as possible.

 Unless we agree otherwise, our fees are payable when the document has been prepared, and we may retain the document until full payment is made.
-We normally accept payments by bank transfer.
+We normally accept payments by bank transfer only.
 In the rare case that we are unable to complete the notarial transaction, you are still liable to pay for the work we have done.
 If you are a business and wish to pay by bank transfer after submission of an invoice, we are happy to consider this, but it is likely to increase our charge.
 If the matter is simple, I will endeavour to charge a fixed fee to include disbursements such as legalisation fees, postage, consular agent fees, courier fees, travelling expenses, translating costs and so on.

-Disbursements: Some documents require legalisation before they will be accepted for use in the receiving jurisdiction by obtaining an apostille through the UK Foreign and Commonwealth Office and, for some countries, additional legalisation is required through the relevant embassy or consulate.
-The cost of legalisation in this matter, including agent's fees and postage to and from the legalising authority, varies from matter to matter as you will be advised of this.
-The cost of posting the documents to you/another person by signed for post/international tracked and signed for post/courier will vary on the receiving destination and we will information you of the costs where possible in advance.
-Travelling fees will be based on the time spent travelling x my hourly fee subject to a minimum fee of £100 plus disbursements.
+Disbursements: Some documents require legalisation before they will be accepted for use in the receiving jurisdiction by obtaining an apostille through the UK Foreign and Commonwealth Office and for some countries, additional legalisation is required through the relevant embassy or consulate.
+The cost of legalisation, including agent's fees and postage to and from the legalising authority, varies from matter to matter.
+The cost of posting varies based on whether it is to an England and Wales recipient or an international recipient, as well as what type of service is used (Royal Mail or Courier).
+We will inform you of the costs where possible in advance.
+Travelling fees will be based on the time spent travelling x my hourly fee plus a Fee Uplift, subject to a minimum fee of £150 plus disbursements.